cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
 FROST signatures can be issued after a threshold number of entities cooperate to issue the trusted dealer, allowing for improved distribution of trust and redundancy.
-This draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA key generation.

 This variant specifically defines key generation with a trusted dealer and two-round signing operations.
+Further, this draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.

 --- middle